Jetdoctor/Jetdoctor/README.md

-### Hi there, welcome to my (Work In Progress) GitHub Portfolio 👋
+### Hi there, welcome to my GitHub Portfolio 👋

-🔭 Currently working on:
+🔭 Currently working on: Typescript + DBA

-📚 Stack:
+📚 Stack: MERN

-🧰 Tools:

 ### About Me 👨